mscrnt/TextAdventure/data/docs/Quests_References.md

 ## Overview

-This document serves as a guide for managing and expanding quests in the Avalonia game world using the `quests.json` file.
+This document serves as a guide for managing and expanding quests in the game world using the `quests.json` file.

 ## Structure of a Quest